shaked6133/HIT-Autonomous-Vehicle-Dev/README.md

 - ROSLIBJS:
 This library handles the "heavy lifting" of maintaining the WebSocket connection and re-connecting if the bridge drops.

+## Final input

+The Topic Ownership

+In ROS 2, a topic is like a phone line; many people can be on the line at once.

+- /turtle1/pose:

+        Publisher: ros2-core (the turtle_node).
+It calculates the physics and tells everyone, "I am at (x,y)."

+        Subscriber: rosbridge (which then sends it to your Web UI).

+- /turtle1/cmd_vel:

+        Publisher: rosbridge (It receives a JSON "Up Arrow" from your browser, converts it to a ROS message, and shouts it out).

+        Subscriber: ros2-core (The turtle_node hears this and moves the turtle).

 </div>